-This behavior calculates a GLI value for each cell in a grid object called GLI Map.
+This behavior calculates a GLI value for each cell in a grid object called GLI Map [X], where [X] is the position of this behavior in the run (the only significance of this number is to distinguish it from other copies of the same grid).
 The height at which this GLI value is calculated is set by the Height at Which GLI is Calculated for GLI Map, in meters parameter.
 These values are not used by any other behavior.
 You can save the values in the GLI Map grid into a detailed output file and view the map data later.

 Add the behavior to the run.
 Be sure to save the GLI Map grid in the detailed output file in order to be able to view the results.
+You can add more than one of these behaviors to a run to generate multiple maps.
+The grids will be distinguished by the number at the end of the name.